ncatlab/nlab-content/pages/1/9/9/1/1991/content.md

 Unwrapping what this means it reduces item per item to the characterization of differential forms as functions on infinitesimal simplices as given by [[Anders Kock]].
-See [[nLab:differential forms in synthetic differential geometry|differential forms in synthetic differential geometry]].
+See [[differential forms in synthetic differential geometry|differential forms in synthetic differential geometry]].

 =--